 Healthcare.gov, the federal marketplace, opens Nov.
 1 and closes Dec.
 15, but some state exchanges have longer open enrollment windows.
 Learn the deadline for buying a 2022 health care plan in Arizona.

-Note: if you do not update your Marketplace application and enroll in a plan November 1-December 15, they may be automatically enrolled in a 2020 plan.
+Note: if you do not update your Marketplace application and enroll in a plan from November 1-December 15, they may be automatically enrolled in a 2022 plan.

 How you can enroll yourself and your family